tesujimath/mime-apps-preferences/README.md

 `mime-apps-preferences` will replace any finely tuned settings in `mimeapps.list` with its simple, but rather comprehensive, view of the world.

-`mime-apps-preferences` currently has no support for adding file associations in the `mimeapps.list` file, and will simply discard them (for now).

 It would be wise to backup the `mimeapps.list` file before first use of this script, until a satisfactory result is achieved.